Marcus Travel Journal

 photo: mytravellinglens.com

-Vedène is a commune located in the Vaucluse department of the Provence-Alpes-Côte d'Azur Region.
-The old historic town, a five minute drive, is on a hill, as with most towns, where there is a portion of the old château at the top.
-It was built by the Raynouard Family in 1109.
-Ownership changed across several families over the centries that included the famous De Sade family.
-The Galleans, a family from Italy, came to the area when the Popes moved to Avignon.
+Vedène, a commune in the Vaucluse Department of the Region of Provence-Alpes-Côte d'Azur Region, is located about 20 minutes from Avignon.
+The historic centre of the town, on a hill, is just a few minutes from house.
+There is a portion of the old château remaining.
+Built by the Raynouard Family in 1109, it still stands.
+Over the centuries, ownership changed across several families that included the famous De Sade family.
+The Galleans, a family from Italy, came to the area when the Popes moved from Rome to Avignon.
 They acquired the seigneury of Vedène and became the Barons of Vedène and the Dukes of Gadagne.
 They kept the castle until the French Revolution.
-It was passed from person to person, and in 1969 Pierre and Jeanine Gaillard, parents of the current owner Robert, purchased the castle.
+It was passed from person to person, and in 1969 Pierre and Jeanine Gaillard, parents of the current owner Robert, acquired the castle.

 Today the château is partly occupied.
 Village houses cluster around the old building.
 The Château de Vedène, operated by Robert, who is an antiques expert, opened its two rooms for guests in 2010.

-Most of the town has a more modern look, although I love the 18th Century clock tower with an wrought iron belfry that stands on the street below the château.
+Most of the town has a more modern look, But a few treasures remain.
+I love the 18th Century clock tower with an wrought iron belfry that stands on the street below the château.

 Paris